Konice - INTERESTING PLACES AND PEOPLE -

 ............ pictures .......

-Our house is in a nice place by the Nohávka pond , then clean and deep (this is how his father kept it, later it was overgrown with reeds and covered with mud ... ) .
-And a little lower, a larger pond Kameňák is right next to it across the dam , right behind it on the hill is a beautiful forest Bor , which stretches for several kilometers to Stražisko.
-The third pond " na Střelnici - Šištót " is about a kilometer further along the forest - it was described at the beginning in the section "Shooting range, Jílovec.
-Aunt Otilka. ".
+Our house is in a nice place by the Nohávka pond, at the time clean and deep (this is how his father kept it, later it was overgrown with reeds and covered with mud...) .
+And a little lower, a larger pond Kameňák is right next to it across the dam, right behind it on the hill is a beautiful forest Bor, which stretches for several kilometers to Stražisko.
+The third pond "na Střelnici - Šištót" is about a kilometer further along the forest - it was described at the beginning in the section "Shooting range, Jílovec.
+Aunt Otilka.".

-Near our house there were four prominent old trees at that time: - A pear next to the porch. - A bent apple tree a little further in front of the house, towards the pond. - A large nicely grown maple tree in the yard. garden.
+Near our house there were four prominent old trees at that time: - A pear next to the porch. - A bent apple tree a little further in front of the house, towards the pond. - A large nicely grown maple tree in the yard. - An old apple tree at the end of the yard on the way to the garden.

 . ............ pictures ...........